opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 candidacy_ids
     **repeated**
-    Lists each identifier of a ``Candidacy`` associated with the ballot selection.
+    Lists each identifier of an OCD ``Candidacy`` associated with the ballot selection.
 Requires at least one ``candidacy_id``, but the number of candidates is unbounded in cases where the ballot selection is for a ticket, e.g. "President/Vice President", "Governor/Lt Governor".

 endorsement_party_ids
     **optional**
     **repeated**
-    Lists each ``Party`` that is endorsing the candidates associated with the selection.
+    Lists each identifer of an OCD ``Party`` that is endorsing the candidates associated with the selection.
 The number of parties is unbounded in cases where multiple parties endorse a single candidate/ticket.

 is_write_in
     **optional**